djalbat/reaction/README.md

 - The `toArray()` helper method is now called `guaranteeArray()`.
 - The `index` variable in the `indexOf()` helper method is now initially set to `null`.
+- The `remount()` method of the `ReactElement` should call the `getChildContext()` method.
+- The `libES2015` directories in both the root and `examples` directories have been renamed `es6`.
 - Component state has been put back by popular demand.
-- The `remount()` method of the `ReactElement` should call the `getChildContext()` method.
-- the `libES2015` directories in both the root and `examples` directories have been renamed `es6`.

 ## Installation